+- · Tablespace properties alarms

-- · Tablespace properties table - Alarms.
+- Tablespace properties table

+- Alarms.
 The number of warning, critical, and fatal alarms for this database tablespace.
 The dwell shows the most recent alarms raised against this tablespace, sorted by severity.

 Clicking an alarm displays an alarm management pop-up.